SushantmaniTripathi/SushantmaniTripathi/README.md

 ## 📫 Work With Me

-I am open to AI collaborations, internships, and full-time roles in AI systems, Agent infrastructure, RAG, or Applied AI development.
+I am open to AI collaborations, internships, and full-time roles in AI/ML systems, Agent infrastructure, RAG, or Applied AI development.

 If you are building production AI, whether agents, RAG, evals, or LLM infrastructure, I work from Notebook to deployment and ship systems that can be inspected, tested, and improved.